clicon/clixon-docs/upgrade.rst

 backend terminates.
 In this mode, running and startup mode are unchanged.

-If the failsafe is found, the failsafe config is loaded and committed into the running db.
+If the failsafe is found, the running-db is copied to tmp-db and the failsafe config is loaded and committed into the running db.

 If the startup mode was `startup`, the `startup` database will